divyaj2701/Document_Classifier/README.md

   ### website and API link:
   https://document-classifier-hpge.onrender.com

-# see all the README.md files specified in folders for further detail
+# go through all the README.md files specified in folders for further detail